DaniMori/yos-award/output/Form.md

 -   *What are the steps you have taken/are taking to make the initiative available to others?*

-    Learnings from SYNCHROS and RESPOND.
-We have been developing SOPs (e.g., for anonymization), we are doing minutes in our meetings, we share our manuscripts in OneDrive so that we can keep track of versions, comments, etc.).
-We will share our server at the CCC with other research groups if they need it.

 -   *Is the practice, its structure and output, easily findable online?
 If yes, where?*

-    This I don't understand very good.
-Include links to policy briefs, SOPs, SYNCHROS paper, Lea's paper on Git, etc.

 -   *Can the practice be reused in other departments or institutions?*

 We will record all the steps taken so that anyone can use and/or adapt them,